agrozyme/sicode/README.md

 [Albert Liu]

-If you use this module, find it useful, and want to send the author a thank or you note, feel free to [contact me].
+If you use this module, find it useful, and want to send the author a thank or you note, feel free to contact me (service.albert@gmail.com).

 The author can also be contacted for paid customizations of this and other modules.